armaaar/mini-router/README.md

     echo 'You must be authenticated to see this page: ' . $id;
 });

-// Use the route name and pass in any route parameters to reverse engineer an existing route path
+// Use the route name and pass any route parameters to redirect the browser to existing route path
 // If you change your route path above, you won't need to go through your code updating any links/references to that route
 $router->route('username', 'joe');
-// this will call the handler of the path '/user/joe'
+// this will redirect the browser to the path '/user/joe'

-// if you passed a true value to the third argument, the browser will be redirected to the specified route
+// if you passed a false value to the third argument, the browser will call the handler of the specified route without redirecting
-$router->route('page', ['intro', 234], true);
+$router->route('page', ['intro', 234], false);
-// this will redirect the browser to the path '/page/intro/234'
+// this will call the handler of the path '/page/intro/234'
 ```

 ### Groups